Academic & Teaching staff

 My current projects are:

-1. A substanial new edition of the selected plays, prose, poetry, and fiction of Algernon Charles Swinburne, for Oxford University Press (due for delivery in 2014);
+1. A substantial new edition of the selected plays, prose, poetry, and fiction of Algernon Charles Swinburne (1837-1909), for Oxford University Press (due for delivery in 2014), General Editor: Seamus Perry;

 I was an advisory editor (for Victorian poetry) for The Oxford Companion to English Literature, edited by Dinah Birch (2009) and am a Companion of the Guild of St George (the organization that Ruskin set up in the mid-1870s and which still exists for educational purposes).
 I am a Visiting Professor at the Ruskin Centre of the University of Lancaster and a Fellow of the Royal Historical Society.
 I currently serve on the editorial boards of the Journal of Victorian Culture and the Ruskin Research Bulletin and read proposals and mss for a wide variety of presses and periodicals in Europe and US.